pellaeon/guide-to-quick-forensics/smartphones/linkeddevices.md

 ## Signal

-Go to the page "Linked Devices" in Parameters (`...` in the menu) > Settings.
+Go to the "Linked Devices" submenu in your Settings.
 You will see a list of connected devices, you can tap on any unknown device in order to disconnect it.

 <center>
 <img src="../img/signal1.png" style="max-width:40%" alt = "A screenshot of the settings panel of the Signal messenger, with 'linked devices' selected">